Regularity results for pluriclosed flow: C1 metric estimate

 \section{\texorpdfstring{$C^1$}{C1} metric estimate}

 In this section we derive certain differential inequalities for the Chern connection along a solution to (\ref{PCF}).
-These estimates are inspired by Calabi's third-order estimate of the potential function for the complex Monge Ampere equation.
+These estimates are inspired by Calabi's third-order estimate of the potential function for the complex Monge Ampere equation, and similar estimates for the K\"ahler-Ricci flow were considered in \cite{PSS}.
 Fix $(M^{2n}, \til{g}, J)$ a Hermitian manifold and let $g$ denote another Hermitian metric on $M$.
 Let $h$ denote the endomorphism of the tangent bundle

 Let

 and let

 where the first lowered index on the tensor $\U = \N h h^{-1}$ is that arising from the derivative.
 The tensor $\U$ is the difference of the Chern connections induced by $\til{g}$ and $g$.
 In particular one observes that